One Art | Losing is not the end of the world

 The art of losing isn’t hard to master;

 so many things seem filled with the intent

 to be lost that their loss is no disaster.

 of lost door keys, the hour badly spent.

 The art of losing isn’t hard to master.

 One Art reduces life to a gradual process of loss.
-The first line refers to learning, to acquiring a form of knowledge, which itself is an art.
-However, in this case, the art Bishop is talking about is the art of losing: a quite bizarre paradox since normally learning means to achieve, acquire or get something, not to let it go.
+The first line refers to learning, to acquire a form of knowledge, which itself is an art.
+However, in this case, the art Bishop is talking about is the art of losing: a quite bizarre paradox since usually learning means to achieve, acquire or get something, not to let it go.
 The list of losses counts, among other things, places, and names, or her mother’s watch.
 Yet, that list becomes more and more terrible as the narration proceeds, and each successive loss renders the previous ones less important.

 —Even losing you (the joking voice, a gesture

 I love) I shan’t have lied.
 It’s evident